-The compiler interface class performs all subtyping tests, including accounting for arrays, generics, wildcards, etc. A programmer supplies the compiler interface class name as a javac -typeprocessor argument, so the compiler interface usually has a name like NonNullChecker or InternedChecker.
+The compiler interface class performs all subtyping tests, including accounting for arrays, generics, wild-cards, etc. A programmer supplies the compiler interface class name as a javac -typeprocessor argument, so the compiler interface usually has a name like NonNullChecker or InternedChecker.

-8.2 Extending the visitor class SourceVisitor
+8.3 Extending the visitor class BaseTypeVisitor

-The visitor class uses the visitor design pattern to traverse Java source syntax trees (as provided by the semipublic Tree API and not the internal javac tree representation).
-The abstract base class checkers.source.SourceVisitor type-checks each AST node as it is visited.
+The visitor class uses the visitor design pattern to traverse Java source syntax trees (as provided by the semi-public Tree API and not the internal javac tree representation).
+The base class checkers.basetype.BaseTypeVisitor type-checks each AST node as it is visited.